The Way is a movie about a father and son, written and directed by Emilio Estevez and starring his real-life father, Martin Sheen.

 I love that it started in Ireland because a lot of Irish people do that pilgrimage.

 Yes, there’s the Society of St. James and they’ve been a great supporter of the film.
 They gather as you know, to begin pilgrimage from Ireland at the gate of St. James, which is at Guinness.

 You know what, this summer we got a personal handwritten letter from Mary McAleese who was writing to say she had just seen the film with her daughter and she wanted us to know that her daughter was preparing to leave for the Camino as she was writing the letter.
 And she was thanking us.
 So it doesn’t get any more satisfying than that.

-In the beginning of the film Daniel says that life isn’t something that you choose but that you live.
+At the beginning of the film, Daniel says that life isn’t something that you choose but that you live.